hperrin/tunnelgram/README.md

 To add a new entity, follow these steps:

-* Duplicate both Todo.php and Todo.js in the entities folder, and rename/edit them.
+* Duplicate both Todo.php and Todo.js in the src/Entities folder, and rename/edit them.
 * Run `npm run build` to build the UMD entity JS.
 * In `index.html`, add a new script tag under `<script src="build/Todo.js"></script>` for your new entity.